Ensembl/ensembl-genes-metadata/README.md

 #### What it does

-All new assemblies obtained earlier are recorded in the database.
+All new assemblies obtained earlier are processed for storage in the database.

 #### Notifications